25th ANNUAL DIRECTORY OF MUSIC MAKERS

 Read Profile

-Canadian Opera Company 2022The Canadian Opera Company is Canada’s largest opera company, known for its artistic excellence and innovation, as well as attracting some of the world’s best opera performers.
+Canadian Opera Company 2022The Canadian Opera Company is the largest opera company in the country and one of the largest in North America, known for its artistic excellence and innovation, as well as attracting some of the world’s most renowned opera performers and creators.
 The company performs with its own acclaimed COC Orchestra and COC Chorus, and its spectacular home base at the Four Seasons Centre for Performing Arts in Toronto serves not only as a national stage, but also as a local hub for diverse musical artists and creators that reflect the city’s wide-ranging cultural influences.

 canary sitelinkJoel Toews